kat-dearstyne/pytester-cov/README.md

   - fail if any single file coverage is less than threshold
 - `cov-threshold-total`
   - fail if the total coverage is less than threshold
+- `python-version`
+  - python version to use in docker container, defaults to latest version

 ## Outputs